cloud-labs-infra/github-backup/README.md

                                             directory for backup
       -r REPOSITORY [REPOSITORY ...], --repository REPOSITORY [REPOSITORY ...] name of repositories to limit backup
+      -i, --issues                          run backup of issues
+      -p, --pulls                           run backup of pulls
+      -m, --members                         run backup of members
+      --all                                 run backup of all data

 ## Backup structure